-The dominant visual aspect of this site is low sagebrush with bluebunch wheatgrass and Idaho fescue in the understory.
-Composition by weight is approximately 50 to 60 percent grasses, 10 to 15 percent forbs and 25 to 35 percent shrubs.
+The dominant visual aspect of this site is low sagebrush with bluebunch wheatgrass and Indian ricegrass.
+Composition by weight is approximately 40 to 55 percent grasses, 5 to 10 percent forbs and 40 to 50 percent shrubs.

-In the last few thousand years, this site has evolved in an arid climate characterized by dry summers and cold, wet winters.
+During the last few thousand years, this site has evolved in an arid climate characterized by dry summers and cold, wet winters.
 Herbivory has historically occurred on this site at low levels of utilization.
-Herbivores include mule deer, bighorn sheep, Rocky Mountain elk, pronghorn antelope, lagomorphs and small rodents.
-Fire has historically occurred on the site at intervals of 60-80 years.
+Herbivores include mule deer, bighorn sheep, lagomorphs and small rodents.
+Fire has historically occurred on the site at intervals of 80 to 100 years.

-The Historic Climax Plant Community (HCPC), the Reference State (State 1), moves through many phases depending on the natural and man-made forces that impact the community over time.
+The Historic Climax Plant Community (HCPC) moves through many phases depending on the natural and manmade forces that impact the community over time.
 State 1, described later, indicates some of these phases.
-The Reference Plant Community Phase is Phase A. This plant community is dominated by bluebunch wheatgrass and Idaho fescue in the understory and low sagebrush in the overstory.
-Subdominant species include Sandberg bluegrass, prairie junegrass and Hoods phlox.
+The HCPC is Phase A. This plant community is dominated by bluebunch wheatgrass and Indian ricegrass in the understory and low sagebrush in the overstory.
+Subdominant species include Sandberg bluegrass, bottlebrush squirreltail and Hoods phlox.
 There is a variety of other grasses, forbs and shrubs that can occur in minor amounts.
-The plant species composition of Phase A is listed later under "Reference Plant Community Phase Plant Species Composition".
+The plant species composition of Phase A is listed later under "HCPC Plant Species Composition".

-Total annual production is 400 pounds per acre (448 kilograms per hectare) in a normal year.
-Production in a favorable year is 725 pounds per acre (812 kilograms per hectare).
-Production in an unfavorable year is 275 pounds per acre (308 kilograms per hectare).
-Structurally, cool season deep rooted perennial bunchgrasses are dominant followed by low to medium shrubs being more dominant than perennial forbs while shallow rooted bunchgrasses are subdominant.
+Total annual production is 340 pounds per acre (381 kilograms per hectare) in a normal year.
+Production in a favorable year is 525 pounds per acre (588 kilograms per hectare).
+Production in an unfavorable year is 185 pounds per acre (207 kilograms per hectare).
+Structurally, cool season deep rooted perennial bunchgrasses and shrubs are about equal followed by perennial forbs while shallow rooted bunchgrasses are subdominant.